vscode-restructuredtext/vscode-restructuredtext/README.md

 1. Type "restructuredtext" in the search box and hit Enter key.
 1. Click "Install" button to install "reStructuredText" extension.

-After installation please visit [the homepage for this extension](https://www.restructuredtext.net) to learn how to use it.
+After installation, please visit [the homepage for this extension](https://www.restructuredtext.net) to learn how to use it.

 ## Contributing to the code